Yes, Virginia, There Is a Santa Claus. Thank God!

 The original article was first published in the New York Sun.
 This letter has been oft repeated, but the message bears telling again and again.
 There is a Santa Claus, and he lives in the hearts of all who believe.

 There is a God, and he too lives in the hearts of all who believe.
-It is up to those of us who do believe to share with others the love, forgiveness and compassion of that being which is greater than ourselves.
-When we withhold judgement and condemnation and offer love, peace and forgiveness, then we can find the true meaning of Christmas.
+It is up to those of us who do believe to share with others the love, forgiveness, and compassion of that being which is greater than ourselves.
+When we withhold judgment and condemnation and offer love, peace, and forgiveness, then we can find the true meaning of Christmas.

 We take pleasure in answering thus prominently the communication below, expressing at the same time our great gratification that its faithful author is numbered among the friends of The Sun: